-Since May 2020 there has been a secondary listing for Hudaco shares on the A2X exchange.
+Hudaco shares have a secondary listing on the A2X exchange.
 The objectives are to facilitate a reduction in transaction costs for those investors wishing to use the alternative trading platform and to increase the liquidity of Hudaco shares.
-Volumes traded on this platform have still not been significant thus far.
+Volumes traded on this platform have not been significant thus far.